MANDAN Historical Society

 Thousands attended the Fair to witness the demonstration, including passengers arriving on a special train from Bismarck.

-A new waterworks pumping plant was installed and associated piping by the G. W. Haggart Co. of Fargo for a bid price of $74,141 ($1.7 million in 2010 dollars).
+A new waterworks pumping plant was installed and associated piping by the G. W. Haggart Co. of Fargo for a bid price of $74,141 ($1.8 million 2015$).

 The year 1911 saw more creameries and more dairy cattle added to Morton County.
 Through the application of dry farming methods, hundreds of farmers harvested crops that paid well.
 The city of Mandan with a population near 4,000 continued to prosper.